HyprCandy/Hyprcandy/README.md

 ## Features & How to reach me or support :

-• Automatic idle-inhbitor activated when hyprpanel is not running whenever you want extra screen space since you won't be able to activate it through hyprpanel's idle-inhibitor button.
-This is great for lighter resource usage while still being able to keep your device awake.
+• Automatic idle-inhbitor activated when waybar/hyprpanel is toggled off whenever you want extra screen space since you won't be able to activate it through waybar's/hyprpanel's idle-inhibitor button.
+This is great for lighter resource usage as well while still being able to keep your device awake.

-• System-wide color generation for GTK and QT6 applications plus other Hyprland elements along with other other quality of life settings.
+• System-wide color generation for GTK3/4 and QT6 applications plus other Hyprland elements along with other other quality of life settings.

 • The background is also cohesively auto-generated and applied for sddm, rofi, wlogout and hyprlock (GDM backgrounds have to be set manually through the 'GDM Settings' app but it's available as an option).